 Only prescribed medication will be administered on a regular basis.
 Antibiotics and antihistamine preparations do not usually need to be taken during the school day.
 Antibiotics can usually be given before School and immediately on return home without minimising their effect.
 Parents are requested to ask their doctor to consider the school day and prescribe accordingly when possible (i.e. an antibiotic day is 24 hours; therefore, three times daily is eight hourly).
 Antihistamines are most effective when taken as a once-a-day dose in the morning.
 If any medication is necessary, it will be administered by designated staff in the Girls' Prep School.
 The medicines should be given to a member of the Girls' Prep School Admin Team on arrival in School.
 Medication must be in the original packaging with the pharmacy label clearly visible, complete with written instructions detailing side effects and expiry date.
 This should be placed in a plastic box with your child's name clearly written, along with a completed and signed medicines consent form.
 Medication will need to be collected at the end of each day, and returned the following morning.
-Surbiton High School staff are not permitted to administer either regular or occasional medication without specific authorisation from a School Nurse.
 Please be aware that there is no legal or contractual obligation on teaching or administration staff to either administer medication or supervise a pupil taking it.
 Medication can also be administered by parents/carers on site.